-The Burkeley House is one of a series of projects that addresses the implementation of new sustainable building strategies into suburban homes.
-As a typology, these projects offer opportunities for adaptive reuse solutions in aging structures.
-This particular house, built in 1971, is indicative of the building stock that dominates New York City’s outlying villages from this period.
+The Burkeley House is one of a series of projects that introduces new sustainable building strategies into existing suburban homes.
+These projects offer opportunities for adaptive solutions in aging structures.
+This particular house, built in 1971, is indicative of the postwar building stock that dominates New York City’s outlying villages and towns.

 The Burkeley House is sited atop a low-sloped hillside, above neighboring homes.
-The property overlooks open athletic fields to the immediate West and is nested alongside a woodland park to the North.
-New windows offer long views to both the east and west and allows horizontal light into the house.
+The property overlooks expansive athletic fields to the West and is nested along natural woodlands to the North.
+New windows will offer distant views towards the east and west and allows horizontal light into the house.

-The project brief includes a new building envelope, interior alterations and a new second floor addition.
+The project brief includes a new building envelope & insulation, interior alterations and a new second floor addition.
 Passive cooling strategies draw air vertically through the three levels of the building to reduce summer cooling demands.

 Mike Jacobs, Biayna Bogosian, Mitchell Bush, Leopold Lambert.